gen2thomas/gobrail/README.md

 ## Run without hardware & software modifications

 The hardware of "Typ 2" is needed together with digispark, than simply `make run`.
+Please have a look at docs/images/PCA9501_Lamps_Buttons.png for using with a breadboard.

 ## Run with another hardware